sloonz/ibiv/README.md

 Typescript/React and running in a browser.

-It works by embedding both a server part and a client part in a single Javascript file.
+It works by embedding both a server part and a client part in a single executable.
 The server provides access to images and thumbnails to the client, and serves the client to a browser.

 ## Features